rpire/ruby-practice/README.md

 # ruby-practice
-This is just a practice execise for Chawki and Ashna to learn Ruby.
+This is just a practice execise for Cluab and G'sWill.